Please enter your email in order to download this publication.

 Talent upgrades are still needed: We’ve made great progress in the quality of Talent Management leaders, to my point above, but we still have many people in our field who are accidentally in HR.
 They don’t love business and aren’t building their strategic HR skills to help themselves be more effective.
 I suggest we better hold our profession to clear standards for Talent Management (like Jim Shanley and I outline in the 4+2 Model) to help us better screen and direct the development of Talent Management leaders.

-We don’t have enough business partner or other functional experience: I find a remarkable difference between Talent Management “lifers” and those who’ve served in a business partner role and in another function.
-The latter understand that Talent Management is just one of many things that occupies the mind of a line leader and that Talent Management practices and programs need to take this into account.
+We don’t have enough business partners or other functional experience: I find a remarkable difference between Talent Management “lifers” and those who’ve served in a business partner role and in another function.
+The latter understand that Talent Management is just one of many things that occupy the mind of a line leader and that Talent Management practices and programs need to take this into account.

 And, back to the science: Every time we grab hold of a fad we undercut our legitimacy in the eyes of the business.
 How embarrassed are the HR leaders at companies that dropped performance ratings and then reinstated them a few years later?
 How much will line leaders trust them the next time they say, “Try this.
 It’s proven to work and everyone’s doing it.”
 We can only become trusted advisors if we are each know the science better and use it as the foundation for our advice.